Woman holds a credit card and looks at a laptop screen with her partner.

 What you should know before applying for your first credit card

 Credit card companies don’t approve every application, and your ability to get a card can depend on your credit score, income, and other factors.
 You’ll also need to meet the minimum requirements for the card.
+It’s also valuable to have a basic understanding of credit and credit card terminology and definitions.

 To apply for a credit card, you typically need the following: